mbuccoli/adventofcode2024/README.md

 ### Day3
 Dear future me, please don't judge my parse function.

+### Day4
+Finished during night, as I had a short lunch break.
+Curiously, second quiz looked easier than the first one.
+For the first quiz I'm not sure I took the easiest path: instead of looking for "XMAS" strings directly, I first looked for all the possible substrings.

 ## Who am I
 My name is Michele Buccoli, I am not a developer.
 My job is not coding, but it involves coding.
 Actually, as a senior scientist at BdSound, my job involves reviewing other people's code (poteto potato tometo tomato).
 You can learn other info on myself and contact me through my website mbuccoli.github.io .